 “You know how to use that gun?”
 She asked.

 Woody drew the gun from the belt and proudly displayed the four inch barrel.

 Eve couldn’t help but say, “All you got is four inches?”

 John laughed, but the insult rattled Woody a bit.
 Acting like some cop he had seen on TV, he raised the gun in his right hand and began to rack a slide.
-He squeezed the grip while with his left hand, he held the slide and pushed the gun forward and back to load the round.
+He squeezed the grip with his left hand, as he held the slide and pushed the gun forward and back to load the round.
 As soon as the slide clicked the ammo in, the gun went off with a loud ear piercing crack noise that echoed as it sent its load straight into the taxidermy deer head over the entry door.
 The impact caused hair and plaster to rain down in a shower over the head of Deputy Moffit who was just coming in.